-When I get fresh tomatoes from my CSA and the basil is flourishing in my garden, there are two ways I can go with it.
-One, Insalata Caprese Salad – that classic salad that shoes off all of summer’s bounty so wonderfully.
-Two, another classic, Pizza Marguerite.
-Since I had some pizza dough in my freezer (every time I make pizza dough, I make a double batch, so that I always have a few in my freezer), I went with the pizza.
+When I find gorgeous heirloom tomatoes and the basil is flourishing in my garden, there are two ways I can go with it.
+A pizza or this Heirloom Tomato Salad Since I had some pizza dough in my freezer (every time I make pizza dough, I make a double batch, so that I always have a few in my freezer), I went with the pizza.
 Not just any pizza, but a simple classic Pizza Margherita.

 Do you see those crazy bubbles on my pizza?
 Thats from putting the dough on a hot pizza stone – such great rise!
-One thing that I didn’t like in the Cooking Light instructions was to preheat the pizza stone and then carefully remove it, place the pizza on it and put it back in the oven.
-Seriously!
-I have never heard of such a thing!
 Get yourself a pizza peel or put it on a sheet of parchment paper (or do what I do and use both).
 I have never mastered the art of sliding a pizza nicely off a pizza peel.
 I always prepare my pizza on a sheet of parchment paper and slide all of that off my peel.
 I know, it’s kind of cheating, but I don’t care, I’ve had to many pizza mistakes without using the parchment.

 - 12 ounces refrigerated fresh pizza dough